amanarora9848/unige-rt1-assignment1/README.md

 #### Shapiro-Wilk Test for Normality:

-To ensure the validity of our t-test in the first hypothesis, we needed to confirm that our data - the execution times for Implementation K, followed a normal distribution.
-For this, we used the Shapiro-Wilk test.
+To ensure the validity of my t-test in the first hypothesis, I needed to confirm that my data - the execution times for Implementation K, followed a normal distribution.
+For this, I used the Shapiro-Wilk test.

 In this test, the null hypothesis states that the data was drawn from a normal distribution.
-We set our significance level at 0.05.
+I set the significance level at 0.05.
 If the resulting p-value from the test was greater than 0.05, we would not reject the null hypothesis, implying that the data does not significantly deviate from a normal distribution.
 However, if the p-value was less than 0.05, we would reject the null hypothesis, indicating that the data does not follow a normal distribution.

 This normality check was vital to ensure the appropriateness of using a t-test, as t-tests assume normal distribution of data.